10 Examples of Compound Sentences

 6. You can wait for the bus, or you can walk to the store.

-7. He wants to learn French, but he doesn’t have enough time right now.
+7. He wants to learn French, but we don’t have enough time to do it now.

 8. I write in my journal daily, yet I never share it with anyone.